Cascading/cascading-hive/demo/README.md

 ## cascading.hive.HiveDemo

-This is a demo application showing you how to integrate hive with cascading.
+This is a demo application showing you how to integrate Hive with Cascading.
 The application creates a hive table, then populates it with data from the local file system.
-Then it uses the table to bootstrap a second table which is read by a pure cascading flow and written to a third table.
-Finally the data from the third table is read back via Hives JDBC support to show the seamless integration between the two.
+Then it uses the table to bootstrap a second table which is read by a pure Cascading flow and written to a third table.
+Finally the data from the third table is read back via Hive's JDBC support to show the seamless integration between the two.